Molokai beaches

 One of these is not like the other – Molokai Hawaii map

-This was my 6th and final island of the Hawaiian Island chain to visit and I was already in love with it based on this description alone.
-I had heard so much about Molokai being untouched by tourism and how slow and normal it was that I was tingly with excitement as I made the short plane ride over to this agriculture-rich island.
+This was my 6th and final island of the Hawaiian Island chain to visit, and I was already in love with it based on this description alone.
+I had heard so much about Molokai being untouched by tourism and how slow and normal it was that I was tingly excited as I made the short plane ride over to this agriculture-rich island.

 But then I wondered if there were some Molokai dangers I didn’t know about.
 As I thought about that conversation, I knew that it wasn’t that they didn’t want people to travel to Molokai, they just simply wanted people to know that ‘one of these [islands] is not like the other’ and understand that Molokai might not be for everyone.